 Course introduces students to the EU Medical Device Directive and its importance to medical device companies.
-The course provides step-bystep guidance to achieve and maintain EU requirements for the guality, safety, and performance of medical device products.
+The course provides step-by-step guidance to achieve and maintain EU requirements for the quality, safety, and performance of medical device products.
 (Fee-Based)